CNHume/Samples/README.md

 Most of the Python samples assume a Python 2.7 environment.

-C# Samples are written in C# 9.0 and target the NET5.0 Framework.
+Some of the C# projects are may require C# 11 features provided by Visual Studio 2022, and the NET7.0 Framework.
+See the following Microsoft Download link to obtain the [Free Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
+The installation includes the current release of the ASP.NET SDK.

 The Othello player was written in Java 1.8 using a NetBeans 8.0 IDE.